Poiesis-Ed/minecraft/docs/how-2-commit.md

 So if it's not working just make sure you have git, and run this.

 ## What are the tags about
-We use the tags in order to create github releases.
-The GitHub releases contain an .mrpack file so if any end user doesn't have PrismLauncher for any reason, we can just give them that.
+We use the tags to create GitHub releases with GitHub actions.
+The GitHub releases contain a `.mrpack` file so if an end user doesn't have PrismLauncher for any reason, we can just give them that.

-*in the future we might even be able to use them to create CurseForge packs, and redeploy the server*
+*in the future we might even be able to use GitHub actions to redeploy the server*